 \subsection{Macro Matching}

-Although Pytket contains a transformation for arbitrary gates into the native gate set $\mathcal{M}$, which will be utilized in \autoref{subsec-transformation-to-extended-native-gate-set}, a custom decomposition might yield better results.
-Therefore, in this step, for several gates or gate sequences, a predefined decomposition into the native gate set -- termed \textit{macro matching} -- is applied to the quantum circuit.
+Although Pytket provides a transformation for arbitrary gates into the native gate set $\mathcal{M}$, which is used in \autoref{subsec-transformation-to-extended-native-gate-set}, a custom decomposition gives better results.
+Therefore, in this step, our compiler applies a predefined decomposition into the native gate set -- called \emph{macro matching} -- to the quantum circuit for several gates or gate sequences.
 This is especially useful for large structured circuits, where known structures can be replaced by beneficial alternatives.
-The macro matching transformation is carried out only for gates acting on $m \geq 2$ qubits, as efficient transformations of local rotations $m=1$ exist, (see \autoref{subsec-transformation-to-extended-native-gate-set}).
+Our compiler performs the macro matching transformation only for gates acting on $m \geq 2$ qubits, since efficient transformations exist for local rotations with $m=1$ (see \autoref{subsec-transformation-to-extended-native-gate-set}).
 Let $\mathcal{L}$ be a set of gates for which an efficient decomposition is known.
-All gates from $C$ contained in $\mathcal{L}$ are substituted by a sequence of gates from $\mathcal{M}$.
+All gates from $\mathcal{G}$ contained in $\mathcal{L}$ are replaced by a sequence of gates from $\mathcal{M}$.
 The gate sequence of the macro is defined in a way that it can be described by the same unitary matrix as the gate $G$, up to a global phase.
-An example for such a macro is
+An example of such a macro is

 Due to the angle restrictions of the gates in $\mathcal{N}$, this macro is only applied if $\theta = \ell\pi$ with $\ell \in \mathbb{Z}$ holds.
-Otherwise, the original \gate{C Ry} gate remains in the circuit and will be substituted via the transformations in \autoref{subsec-transformation-to-extended-native-gate-set}.
-To simplify the circuit the repeated removal and commutation of gates from \autoref{subsec-repeated-removing-and-commutation_of_gates} is executed again.
-It is depicted in \autoref{fig-example-1} how the macro matching is applied to the circuit from \autoref{fig-example-0}.
+Otherwise, the original \gate{C Ry} gate remains in the circuit and will be replaced by the transformations in \autoref{subsec-transformation-to-extended-native-gate-set}.
+To simplify the circuit, our compiler executes the repeated removal and commutation of gates from \autoref{subsec-repeated-removing-and-commutation-of-gates} again.
+The application of the macro matching to the circuit from \autoref{fig-example-0} is depicted in \autoref{fig-example-1}.